NilsNathorst/r3f-workshop/README.md

    <Cube width={1} height={1} depth={1} color="hotpink" />
    ```

-   Now you probably still have a black cube, and that is because we haven't added any [lights](https://threejs.org/docs/#api/en/lights/AmbientLight) to our scene yet. go ahead and add `<ambientLight/>` inside your canvas (optionally you can add a [`<pointLight/>`](https://threejs.org/docs/#api/en/lights/PointLight) aswell, it can be positioned via the `position` prop, you will need to provide it with an array containing a [Vector3](https://threejs.org/docs/#api/en/math/Vector3), meaning a x, y & z value).
+   Now you probably still have a black cube, and that is because we haven't added any [lights](https://threejs.org/docs/#api/en/lights/AmbientLight) to our scene yet. go ahead and add `<ambientLight/>` inside your canvas (optionally you can also add a [`<pointLight/>`](https://threejs.org/docs/#api/en/lights/PointLight) aswell, it can be positioned via the `position` prop, you will need to provide it with an array containing a [Vector3](https://threejs.org/docs/#api/en/math/Vector3), meaning a x, y & z value).
    You should now see the color of your cube.

-   `drei` that we installed is a useful collection of helpers for `react-three-fiber` try importing and adding `<OrbitControls/>` to your scene.
+   `drei` that we installed is a useful collection of helpers for `@react-three/fiber` try importing and adding `<OrbitControls/>` to your scene.

    ```javascript
    import { OrbitControls } from "@react-three/drei";